 One of the remarkable features of a Rajapalayam is the golden eyes they possess.
 A deeper amber-gold is hard to find, and they have a look of real intelligence when they catch your eye.

 Typically, they have a slightly curled tail that is almost the length of their body.
 It can curl over into an impressive arc.

-Standing tall at about 30 inches for a fully grown, large male and slightly less for the females, they have considerable strength.
-A Rajapalayam can weigh 25 kilogrammes.
+A Rajapalayam can weigh 25 kilograms.
 Their thicker set and bulkier thorax sets them apart from other sighthounds, who are generally smaller and thinner.
 However, they are without question an Indian sighthound.

 Their ears stick out from the sides and have a thin layer of fur, meaning they often appear pink.
 The fur of a Rajapalayam is very thin and the skin can be seen below.
 This physical characteristic helps them cope with the heat of Tamil Nadu and is often seen with most Indian breeds.

 A Rajapalayam muzzle is quite short and their faces are thinner than a Caravan Hound, a dog found in similar areas and bred for similar tasks.

 Even the way a Rajapalayam stands is regal.
 They are up on their front legs with their back legs widely spaced.
 If you see one, it will calmly regard you unless you look like you are going to threaten its pack or its territory.

 The Times of India sum the dog up beautifully: “I have never come across a breed as loving as the Rajapalayam”, goes one headline.
 The subject of the article is a Rajapalayam by the name of Arjun.

 He apparently cried when his owners left and would only sleep on his owner’s bed.
 Perhaps this is a particularly soft Rajapalayam but the general consensus from people lucky enough to get a puppy is that they are exceptionally loving and affectionate.